TetriServe: Efficiently Serving Mixed DiT Workloads: Evaluation

 \subsection{End-to-End Performance}

-\parabf{\name Improves SAR.} Figures~\ref{fig:sar_uniform} and~\ref{fig:sar_skewed} show the end-to-end SLO Attainment Ratio (SAR) of \name compared to fixed-parallelism baselines for FLUX on H100s for both the Uniform and Skewed workload mixes at an arrival rate of 12 requests per minute.
+\paragraph{\name Improves SAR.} Figures~\ref{fig:sar_uniform} and~\ref{fig:sar_skewed} show the end-to-end SLO Attainment Ratio (SAR) of \name compared to fixed-parallelism baselines for FLUX on H100s for both the Uniform and Skewed workload mixes at an arrival rate of 12 requests per minute.
 As shown in Figures~\ref{fig:sar_uniform:a} and~\ref{fig:sar_skewed:a}, \name consistently achieves the highest SAR across all SLO scales and both workload distributions.
 This demonstrates the effectiveness of its step-level parallelism control and request packing, which allow it to dynamically adapt to the workload and outperform the rigid strategies of the baselines.

 On average, \name outperforms the best fixed parallelism strategy by 10\% for the Uniform mix and 15\% for the Skewed mix.
 The performance gap is particularly pronounced at tighter SLOs.
 For instance, with an SLO scale of 1.1$\times$ in the Uniform mix, \name outperforms the best baseline by 28\%.
 Similarly, in the Skewed mix with a 1.2$\times$ SLO scale, \name's SAR is 32\% higher than the best-performing fixed strategy.

+Notably, this advantage holds even when compared against RSSP, a strong per-resolution baseline that selects the best fixed parallelism degree for each input resolution.
+Despite this, RSSP remains fundamentally limited by its lack of deadline awareness and runtime adaptation, whereas \name dynamically adjusts parallelism at the step level to meet per-request SLOs.
 This highlights \name's superior performance under challenging, tightly constrained Workloads.